City plans to use fuel tax funds for water main, street reconstruction project

 It’s a continuation of the effort to update the water mains in the area.

-The second phase will include new water mains and street reconstruction on 7th Avenue North starting at Park Drive and 3rd Avenue North from Park Drive to 3rd Street.
+The second phase will include new water mains and street reconstruction on 7th Avenue North from Park Drive to 9th Street North and 3rd Avenue North from Park Drive to 3rd Street.

 Eric Boyd, the city streets division manager, said their hoping to do the water main work this summer and street construction will follow either in the fall but might be next spring.